product guideMar 18, 2026·12 min read

 How many team members can it analyze?+

 The workflow processes all team members configured in the scheduler payload.
 Each member needs a Google Calendar accessible via the configured service account or OAuth2 credential.
 Typical deployments cover 5-50 team members.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 Does it modify calendar events?+

 No. This is a read-only analysis tool.
 It retrieves event data from Google Calendar API but never creates, modifies, or deletes any events.
+The README walks through configuration in under 10 minutes, including test data for validation.

 Is there a refund policy?+